-Having an employee health program that takes care of all the different health concerns will mean that the workplace is prepared for any different contingency.
-Plans might include training workers in CPR and the Heimlich Maneuver, installing an AED, teaching proper employee hygiene having flexible work schedules, establishing Employee Assistance Programs and Wellness Programs and creating no-smoking environments, among many others.
+When it comes to managing employee health matters, there are different concerns that must be considered, including those related to everyday health issues, emergency medical situations, mental health, substance abuse and the environment.
+Having an employee health program that addresses the various health concerns will mean that the workplace is prepared for any contingency.
+An employee health plan may include training workers in CPR and the Heimlich Maneuver, installing an AED, teaching proper employee hygiene, having flexible work schedules, establishing Employee Assistance Programs and Wellness Programs and creating no-smoking environments.

 HR and legal considerations for employers regarding employee health programs.
 Support on keeping employees healthy and productive while at work.